antmicro/kenning/docs/source/kenning-api.md

 ## ONNXConversion

-`ONNXConversion` object contains methods for converting models in various frameworks to ONNX and vice versa.
+The `ONNXConversion` object contains methods for model conversion in various frameworks to ONNX and vice versa.
-It also provides methods for testing the conversion process empirically on a list of deep learning models implemented in tested frameworks.
+It also provides methods for testing the conversion process empirically on a list of deep learning models implemented in the tested frameworks.

 ```{eval-rst}
 .. autoclass:: kenning.core.onnxconversion.ONNXConversion